Oklahoma City Lawyer Working Tirelessly to Discharge Your Debts

 These debts are not dischargeable in Chapter 7 bankruptcy, but they will be discharged in Chapter 13 bankruptcy.
 This is one of the many benefits of filing for Chapter 13 rather than Chapter 7.

-Call Our Debt Discharge Attorneys Today to Schedule A Free Consultation
+Call Our Debt Discharge Attorneys In Oklahoma Today to Schedule A Free Consultation

 If you are interested in discharging your debts, contact the skilled attorneys at Mitchell & Hammond as soon as possible.
 Tell us more about your finances so we can determine the most effective way to discharge your debts.
 With our help, you can retake control of your finances and obtain the fresh financial start you need.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.